Plant-planter/Plant-planter-2021/README.md

     1) Loads default if new garden, or saved garden data if saved
         - Input with garden name already loaded (from create garden page)
         - Garden avatar beside garden name
-        - Choose from preset location (determines soil type and freeze data)
+        - Choose from preset location (determines things TBD)
-            - dropdown or radio buttons for 3 locations
-        - Default soil type selection (pre-populated dropdown with 1st soil type already selected)
     2) Create Garden button
         - redirects to Garden Page